 When Will Disney Stop Using the Virtual Queue?

 Our answer to this only a couple of months ago would have been very different.
-Now it looks like Disney is planning on using the Virtual Queue for quite some time into the foreseeable future.
+Now it looks like Disney is not planning on using the Virtual Queue, at least not at the beginning of the Disney World reopening phase.

-Disney will likely use the virtual queue as a way to control crowds entering the attraction queues, which is especially important during this period where guests cannot be too close to each other.
-If after testing Disney finds it to be a useful solution, expect the virtual queue and boarding groups to stay around for quite some time.
+It was though that Disney would likely use the virtual queue as a way to control crowds entering the attraction queues, which is especially important during this period where guests cannot be too close to each other.
+If through testing Disney thinks it’s a useful solution, expect the virtual queue and boarding groups to come back and be around for quite some time.

 However, even when Disney World returns to normal operation in the future, that doesn’t mean Disney is going to get rid of the virtual queues at that point.
 In fact, there are signs that point to this being Disney’s long-term plan for alleviating ride wait times for guests.
 After all, the number one complaint to Disney guest services is still long lines.

-Since this whole system was developed when they were expecting large crowds for Galaxy’s Edge and its rides, it looks like this was Disney’s plan all-along and the timeline has just been sped up due to necessity.
+Since this whole system was developed when they were expecting large crowds for Galaxy’s Edge and its rides, it remains to be seen if this was Disney’s plan all-along and if the timeline has to be sped up due to necessity.

 If that is indeed the case, that means you might never see virtual queues go away in Disney World.